jhwrites/jhwrites.github.io/_pages/about.md

   <li>API Documentation</li>
 </ul>

-With a wide array of technical knowledge, and an inclination for verbal/written clarity as it relates to documentation, I am looking to kickstart my career and pursuing Technical Writing not only as a career, but as a passion.
+With a wide array of technical knowledge, and an inclination for verbal/written clarity as it relates to documentation, I am looking to kickstart my career and pursue Technical Writing not only as a career, but as a passion.
 For some examples of articles I have written throughout my experience as a documentation specialist, please click <b>Portfolio</b> at the top of the page.
 To get a closer look at my previous experience and some tools and technologies I am familiar with, please click <b>CV</b> at the top of the page.

 If I can help you or your company <b>build, manage, or edit documentation</b>, please reach out to me via email: <b>justinsholt50@gmail.com</b>.